-See and Photograph The Very Best of Cuba with a Veteran Pro and Guide
+The Very Best of Cuba with a Veteran Pro and Guide

 Join Juan Pons and our local guides as we photograph the culture, people, landscape, architecture, and history of this island nation and its beautiful people.
 Traveling to Cuba is a mesmerizing experience.
 Just 90 miles from the coast of Florida, the tense bilateral relationship and the U.S. embargo have kept many from visiting the island over the last 5 decades.
 The Cuban people, however, await U.S. visitors with open arms, ready to share their culture and history with their guests.
-Cuba's many advances in education, health and the social sciences, as well as our cultural affinities, mean that we have a lot to learn from each other.
-Traveling to Cuba provides us with the opportunity to learn side-by-side with Cubans about issues of mutual interest, and share insight into issues that confront our two nations.
 Cuba is well known for its lively music, beautiful art, incredible architecture, success in sports, and pure culture.
-However, more than anything, it's known for the kindness, creativity, and resolve of its people.
-Traveling to Cuba allows us to build bridges between our two nations and come closer to dealing with issues that politicians have created and failed to resolve over many years.
+We'll spend 10 days capturing the essence of Cuba with our cameras.
+Expect long days full of great photo ops of all kinds!
+We have a full-time English-speaking guide with us for the entire trip, and Juan is also a native Spanish speaker.

 But is it legal?
 You bet.
 The U.S. government authorizes people-to-people visits to Cuba, in which travelers are required to have a schedule of educational exchange activities that will result in meaningful interactions between travelers and individuals in Cuba.
 We have partnered with Cuba Educational Travel, and their people-to-people license (No. CT-2012-294261-1) allows them to coordinate legal travel for Americans to meet the Cuban people and learn about Cuban society.
 We also work closely with Havana Culinary and Culture, another people-to-people license holder (No. CT-2013-300203-1), so that all of our trips are fully licensed by the U.S. Government.
 Yes, things are changing—but as of now this is the way that you can legally travel to Cuba from the US.